zzxwill/odps/intl.en-US/User Guide/MapReduce/Program Example/Multi-input and Output.md

 ## Prerequisites {#section_e3n_syg_vdb .section}

 1. Prepare a Jar package of the test program.
-Assume the package is named mapreduce-examples.jar, and the local storage path isThe local storage path is data\\resources.
+Assume the package is named mapreduce-examples.jar, and the local storage path is data\\resources.
 2. Prepare tables and resources for testing the multi-input and output operations.
     -   Create tables: